jambonz/jambonz-webapp/howto-setup-test-environment.md

 ```
 This will start the react UI and open a browser page to http://localhost:3001.

-You will now see the login page to the jambonz webapp and can log in with username admin and password admin.
+You should now see the login page to the jambonz webapp and can log in with username admin and password admin.
 You will be forced to change the password, and then you should see the main page of the application.

 From here you can make and test changes locally.